alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 POST /x-manufacturer/exclusive/keepalive
 ```

-The KeepAlive operation MUST NOT extend the session Lifetime.
-Only the Renew operation extends the session Lifetime.
+The KeepAlive operation MUST NOT extend the 'Session Lifetime'.
+Only the Renew operation extends the 'Session Lifetime'.

 ## NMOS RestAPIs